SauravSinghChandel/message-board/docs/meetingNotes.md

 ### Agenda for the meeting
 *  Issuing tasks for everyone

+### Important Points
-implementing a rating/review function for users
+* implementing a rating/review function for users

-a feature for automatic aggregation of rating reviews and/or a qualitative/quantitative analysis
+* a feature for automatic aggregation of rating reviews and/or a qualitative/quantitative analysis

 ### Baasil
 * Partial searching for users and messages